 We completed the wings course at RAF Oakington with 110 hours on the Vampire T11 in March 1961.
 This was a very proud moment for all of us on the course.
 We felt, with some justification, that we had achieved something very worthwhile and extremely demanding.

-Some weeks prior to the end of the course we were invited to fill in a form stating preference.
+Some weeks prior to the end of the course we were invited to fill in a form stating our preference for the type of aircraft that we wished to fly.
 I put helicopters as my first choice.
 As I recall it was because helicopters offered the best potential for “freedom” in flying compared with the very controlled regimes of the other types.
 Other members of the course were posted to fighters, maritime and light bombers.
-Four were posted to the V-Force, an unenviable assignment which involved sitting in dispersal for hours on end, very little flying, little chance of actually handling the flying controls on one’s first tour and, if so called upon, to take off within the 4 minutes warning time with the intention of wiping out millions of Russians.
+Four were posted to the V-Force, an unenviable assignment which involved sitting in dispersal for hours on end, very little flying, little chance of actually handling the flying controls on one’s first tour and, if so called upon, to take off within the 4 minutes warning time with the intention of wiping out millions of Russians with the sure knowledge that the country and loved ones back home would no longer exist!

 In April I reported to South Cerney for the helicopter course on the Sycamore.

 My final handling check was conducted by Squadron Leader (Bushy) Clarke – a helicopter pilot of formidable reputation and quite a character with a huge Battle of Britain moustache.
-My final flight at South Cerney was on 21 June 1961 at which point I was considered by the RAF fit to be let loose on a squadron, in my case no. 225 Squadron based at RAF Odiham in Hampshire.
+My final flight at South Cerney was on 21 June 1961 at which point the now “Flying Officer” Ashpole was considered by the RAF fit to be let loose on a squadron, in my case no. 225 Squadron based at RAF Odiham in Hampshire.

 However, before that posting I had another event of even greater importance – my marriage – to my fiancée, Margaret.
 I borrowed the ceremonial swords from the RAF for my best man, Doug Aberdein, and myself for a wedding in uniform; the wedding was also attended by Brendan Spikins, another great friend and colleague.